4 ways to find purpose during COVID-19

 If you are keeping a journal at home, you can answer these questions as part of your daily jot!

-4. Baking: one of our favorite signature programs at Northbridge is Memory Making Baking.
-Memory Making Baking involves using nostalgic smells and tastes to bring to life pleasant memories and emotions from the past.
+4. Baking: one of our favorite signature programs at Northbridge is Cooking up Memories.
+Cooking up Memories involves using nostalgic smells and tastes to bring to life pleasant memories and emotions from the past.
 This can be as simple as cookies or as complex as blueberry crumble.
 It’s not so much the food that your making but the memories you have attached to the dish.
 Never underestimate the power of a simple chocolate chip cookie!
+Looking for a fun recipe that will promote brain health?
+Check out this Blueberry Oatmeal Cookie recipe from our community, Avita of Needham.

 Keeping your mind active and engaged is just as important as keeping your body active and engaged as you age.
 After retiring, finding projects that engage us and make us feel a sense of purpose are vital.
 Everyone needs to feel a connection to the larger society.
 Projects like painting rocks to spread joy to to others and daily jots to stay connected with friends and family give us purpose and connection.